TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

   - :Directory,20: Directory
     :Description,80: Description

+  - :Directory: :file:`_assets/`
+    :Description:
+      This directory includes symlinks to resources of extensions, as consequence of this and further structure changes the folder :file:`typo3conf/ext/` is not created or used anymore.

+      This directory :file:`_assets/` and the related changes depend on the system-extension `typo3/cms-composer-installers` in version 4+.
+      Previous versions used the classical directory structure with :file:`typo3conf/ext/` for extensions.

   - :Directory: :file:`fileadmin/`
     :Description:
       This is a directory in which editors store files.
 Typically images,